devteamclub/readme/CodeStyleFE.md

 }
 ```

-Use `set` when function set something from it's arguments
+Use `set` for naming when function set something from it's arguments
 ```js
 // ----------- bad
 setTickets() {